 When there is equity in the home, just like any other marital asset, home equity must be divided.
 Methods to achieve division include one spouse refinancing the property and paying the other spouse their share of the equity.
 Another method is the complete sale of the real estate and disbursing the equity at closing to each spouse.

 Use of Attorney Flessas’ real estate experience plays a major role when a marital residence, or investment property, becomes part of the divorce.

 Contract law is another important component in divorce, not only in dealing with a martial real estate transaction, but in the final agreement that sets forth the terms of the divorce.

 The Marital Settlement Agreement (MSA) is the contract between both spouses that governs any post-divorce issues.
-The MSA governs the terms of the divorce, including asset distribution, retirement account equalization, child placement and support.
+The MSA governs the terms of the divorce, including asset distribution, retirement account equalization, child placement and support, and maintenance.
 Knowledge of contract law is essential because once a post-divorce issue surfaces, the MSA contract is the go-to document.